Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Preliminaries

-is right adjointable, but the bottom square is too since $\phi$ is right adjointable at $f_i$ for all $i$, so the outer rectangle is right adjointable.
+are horizontally right adjointable.
+Therefore the outer rectangle is horizontally right adjointable by \cite[Lemma F.6(2)]{TwAmb}.
 This outer rectangle is equivalent to the outer rectangle of

-and we have already noted that the bottom square in this diagram is right adjointable.
+and we have assumed that the bottom square in this diagram is horizontally right adjointable.

-It follows from \cite[Lemma F.6(2)]{TwAmb} that the functor $D'(Y) \to D'(Y_i)$ sends the right base change transformation of the top square to an equivalence, so since $\{Y_i \to Y\}_i$ is a $D'$-pseudocover, the top square must be right adjointable. \end{proof} \end{lem}
+It follows from \cite[Lemma F.6(2)]{TwAmb} that the functor $D'(Y) \to D'(Y_i)$ sends the horizontal right mate of the top square to an equivalence, so since $\{Y_i \to Y\}_i$ is a $D'$-pseudocover, the top square must be horizontally right adjointable. \end{proof} \end{lem}